 - Oil or cooking spray

-- Once heated, pour milk into a large bowl or the bowl of a stand mixer.
-Stir or whisk in yeast until dissolved.
+- Once heated, pour milk into a large mixing bowl or the bowl of a stand mixer.
+Stir or whisk in the yeast until dissolved.
 Let sit for 5-10 minutes until frothy.
-If you see no bubbles, the yeast was either killed or may be bad and you'll need to start over.
+If you see no bubbles, the yeast was either killed or may be bad and you'll need to start over with fresh yeast.

-- If using stand mixer for kneading, add in 3 cups of flour and then attach the bowl to your stand mixer with the dough hook.
+- If using a stand mixer for kneading, add in the yeast mixture and 3 cups of flour to the mixer bowl and attach to the mixer with the dough hook.
 Turn on to the appropriate dough setting and wait for the flour to be thoroughly mixed in.
 Add the remaining cup of flour, adding more, if needed, a tablespoon at a time, continuing to run the mixer until the dough forms a ball in the bowl and is elastic - about 10 minutes.

 - If desired, lightly mix or knead in raisins and pecans.

 - Lightly oil or spray a large clean bowl.
-Shape dough into large ball, place upside down in oiled boil to coat, then turn right-side up, cover with plastic wrap or a clean towel, and leave to rise until doubled in a warm place 1 - 2 hours.
+Shape dough into a large ball, place upside down in the oiled bowl to coat, then turn right-side up, cover with plastic wrap or a clean kitchen towel, and leave to rise until doubled in a warm place 1 - 2 hours.

-- Once dough has double, thoroughly punch it down and then turn it out onto a lightly floured surface.
+- Once the dough has doubled, thoroughly punch it down and then turn it out onto a lightly floured surface.

-- Using a rolling pin, or pat with your hands, roll out dough into approximately a 16 x 21 inch rectangle (long side facing you), adding a bit more flour if it starts to stick.
+- Using a rolling pin, or pat with your hands, roll out the dough into approximately a 16 x 21-inch rectangle (the long side facing you), adding a bit more flour if it starts to stick.